ozos/ozos.github.io/about.md

 ## My lifelong passion

 I have been passionate about computers for a really long time.
-I have been involved and interested with different computing fields like computer hardware, databases, computer networking, network security, algorithms and mainly programming.
+I have been involved and interested in different computing fields like computer hardware, databases, computer networking, network security, algorithms and mainly programming.

 I enjoy learning new things about programming, computers and life.